AndrejaCH/kickstarter-analysis/README.md

 :heavy_check_mark: More campaigns are launched in May and June than in December.

-### Conclusions about the Outcomes based on Goals for Theater Plays.
+### Conclusions about the Outcomes based on Goals for Theater Plays
 - [x] Campaigns with a set goal under $1,000 have a 76% success rate.
 - [x] Campaigns with a set goal between $5,000 to $9,999 have a 73% success rate.
 - [x] Campaigns with a set goal of over $50,000 have a 13% success rate.